Increase learner engagement and confidence with intuitive digital learning tools that can help students independently track their work.

 Using the new Work To Do widget in Brightspace, your students can instantly view a summary of all their overdue and upcoming assigned learning activities directly on the course homepage.
 Activities such as content, assignments, discussions, surveys, and quizzes are automatically displayed in the Work To Do widget.
 Remember, students can only see activity in the widget when you add a due date to it!

 With the Checklist tool in Brightspace, you can help improve student progress by enabling learners to easily view the course content they’ve already completed and to stay on track when working on new tasks.
 You can use Checklists to highlight important or required assignments, readings, or any other learning activities you create.
-Checklists can also help you control access to additional learning materials you plan on using to create personalized learning paths for individual students.
+Checklists can also help you control access to additional learning materials you plan on using to create personalised learning paths for individual students.

 The Self-Assessment tool in Brightspace is a formative assessment tool that you can use to provide your students with a series of questions and share immediate feedback to their responses.
-With the omission of numeric evaluation, learners can prioritize their own reflective learning and course material comprehension.
+With the omission of numeric evaluation, learners can prioritise their own reflective learning and course material comprehension.
 You can also use Self-Assessments to empower students to provide you with feedback on how well they think they’re doing with learning content.

-In summary, the above planning and organization tools in Brightspace can help your students stay on track with their work and accelerate their learning progress.
+In summary, the above planning and organisation tools in Brightspace can help your students stay on track with their work and accelerate their learning progress.
 These tools can also support you in mitigating learning loss as you aim to reduce student procrastination and improve learners’ engagement with their schoolwork.